raspberrypilearning/rpi-sensehat-led-coordinates/en/step_1.md

-The Sense HAT's LED matrix uses a coordinate system.
-The numbering begins at `0` (not 1) in the top left-hand corner.
-Each LED can be used as one pixel of an image.
+The Sense HAT's LED matrix uses a coordinate system with an x- and a y-axis.
+The numbering of both axes begins at `0` (not 1) in the top left-hand corner.
+Each LED can be used as one pixel of an image, and it can be addressed using an `x, y` notation.

 ![Coordinates](images/coordinates.png)